 - 1. Python is a common general purpose language - 2.
 Python is already used by some of the client's employees - 3.
-Flexible functionality using object members and function parameters - 4.
-Easily extendable by adding new calls - 5.
-Easy to install and distribute
+Easy to plug in and swap various components - 4.
+Allows client to focus on developing modules instead of the whole process at once - 5.
+Saves a lot of boilerplate code for users